 In studies throughout Europe, individuals received two or three courses of stem cell treatments during the first year, followed up by additional course of stem cell therapy every year or two to maintain results.

 To date, neural stem cells have shown a promising ability to repair memory in advanced stages of the Alzheimer's disease process in mice, and blood stem cell growth factors proliferated through bone marrow derived cells is the focus of many therapies around the globe.

 Who Benefits from Stem Cell Therapies for Alzheimer's?

-Individuals with a family history of Alzheimer's, as well as those experiencing early onset symptoms of the disease process may benefit from stem cell research in countries where such therapies are approved and legalized.
+Those experiencing early onset symptoms of the disease process as well as Individuals with a family history of Alzheimer's, as well as may benefit from stem cell research in countries where such therapies are approved and legalized.
 To date, the United States does not offer stem cell therapy, but clinical trials are currently underway.

-Stem cell therapies are currently available around the globe, from Mexico to Japan, South Korea, Germany, and the Ukraine, just to name a few.
+Nowdays Stem cell Therapies and Treatments are available wordwide, from Mexico to Japan, South Korea, Germany, and the Ukraine, just to name a few.
 The treatment of Alzheimer's disease is a major candidate for adult stem cell treatment, fetal stem cell treatment, and blood stem cell treatments offered as transplants that become integrated with DNA of cells and differentiate into specific types of neural cells.

 Types of Stem Cells